Coeliac disease is an autoimmune condition in which ingestion of gluten causes chronic

 Laboratory

-Non-mandatory reflex test results: Total IgA, Gliadin IgG and Endomysial IgA
+Non-mandatory: Total IgA, Gliadin IgG and Endomysial IgA

 Interpretations